rishi1700/SDS/README.md

 - the drive letter is not assigned
 - the target is visible but not login-ready

+### Windows: `F:\ is not accessible` popup

+This message can be misleading.

+In some iSCSI cases, Windows may show this popup even though the iSCSI connection itself has already worked.

+This usually means one of these:

+- the disk is connected but not ready yet
+- the disk has no drive letter yet
+- Windows needs the disk to be initialized or formatted first

+If this happens, do not assume the whole mount failed immediately.

+Check the app status message and the volume details first.

 ### CHAP volume fails to mount

 This may happen if: